Courses

 A Two-Day Professional Training for Nurses

-This two-day, comprehensive, real-world program is designed for nurses who want to transition into or expand their professional doula work with confidence, clarity, and strong ethical grounding.
+This comprehensive two-day program is designed for nurses who want to transition into or expand their doula work, with confidence, clarity, and strong ethical grounding.

-Breakfast, lunch, refreshments, and healthy snacks are provided.
+Breakfast, lunch, refreshments, and healthy snacks are provided both days.

 What to Expect